Jacknvp/Audiobook_Project_DataEngineer/README.md

     - Explore data in database(MySQL in this project), in database has 2 tables : audible_data and audible_transaction.
     - Then fetch conversion rate data from RESR API
     - Mock the Transformation process using PANDAS and Data Cleaning using PySpark (Python API of Apache Spark) in colab notebook
-1. Create **Cloud Composer Cluster** for running **Apache Airflow** and install python package in Airflow (pymysql, requests, pandas)
+1. Create **Cloud Composer Cluster** for running **Apache Airflow** and install python package in cluster(pymysql, requests, pandas)
 2. **[ Credential!!! ]** Set MySQL connection on Apache Aiflow web server (Admin-->Connection-->mysql_default)
 3. Create **Cloud Dataproc Cluster** for running **Apache Spark** (in this project we use PySpark python script for cleaning data)
 4. Manipulate and Create folders as below:
     - Create folder **input** and **output** in folder **data** that is in the auto-generated Cloud Storage when we create Cloud Composer Cluster
     -  Create folder **spark_job** for Python script(PySpark) used to summit in Dataproc for cleaning data
 5. Upload pipeline python script : *audiobook_dag.py* to folder **dags**(connected to dag folder in Airflow), and PySpark python script : *cleaning_Pyspark.py* to folder **spark_job** by using Cloud shell
-6. Airflow generates Data Pipeline Orchestration and triggers following a schedule that config in *audiobook_dag.py*.
+6. Airflow implements Data Pipeline Orchestration and triggers following a schedule that config in *audiobook_dag.py*.
 DAG of this pipeline is shown below:

     ![DAG_pic](https://github.com/Jacknvp/Audiobook_Project_DataEngineer/blob/main/pic_project/DAG.png)